siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 ![](assets/Real-world/Sim2real.png)
 ![](assets/Real-world/real-world-1.gif)

-### Physical configuration:
+### Hardware configuration:
-We use pneumatic cylinders as the pin actuators and an RGB-D image as the observation signal.
-The pneumatic pressure is controlled via solenoid valves and relays, enabling the extension and retraction of the pins.
-The gripper, with 3×3 pins and one RGB-D camera, weighs 2.3 kg and is mounted on a FANUC robot for vertical movement.
+We utilize pneumatic cylinders as the actuators of our pin-pression gripper.
+Each cylinder is controlled via solenoid valves and relays, allowing for precise extension and retraction.
+To explore the minimum number of pin actuators in practice, the physical gripper is designed with a 3x3 resolution, weighing 2.3kg.
+Both gripper size and pin sizes align with the simulated gripper.
+Our gripper is mounted on a FANUC Robot for vertical movement.

-### Visual perception processing:
+### Observation signal and control policy:
-We retrained the network using PyBullet with the RGB-D image as observation.
-RGB and depth images are processed separately by two pre-trained Inception-v3 networks, and their features are concatenated into a 4096-dimensional vector as the state representation.
-Both the actor and critic network are implemented as Multi-Layer Perceptron structures.
-The entire network is trained end-to-end, allowing the pre-trained networks to be fine-tuned to fit our task better.
+To enable real-world deployment, we distill the control policy learned in the simulator into a student policy that only receives RGB-D images, the extension values of each pin actuator, and the position of the gripper as observation signals.
+These signals are embedded and concatenated as the state feature and then fed to the student policy for grasping actions.
+In our real-world experiments, we confirmed that our gripper can achieve satisfactory grasping of multiple complex objects, such as Stanford Bunny, even only with a 3×3 pin resolution.

 ## Data Preparation
 The challenge datasets: Chal-H dataset with 50 flat shapes and a Chal-T dataset consisting of 58 objects with inclined surfaces or tetrahedron-like shapes.